ShaharBand/sentinel/backend/README.md

 ## Local Development

-You have two options to run the FastAPI backend:
+You have several options to run the FastAPI backend:

 **Option 1: Python Run**